Public-key cryptography: Weaknesses

 As with all security-related systems, there are various potential weaknesses in public-key cryptography.
 Aside from poor choice of an asymmetric key algorithm (there are few that are widely regarded as satisfactory) or too short a key length, the chief security risk is that the private key of a pair becomes known.
 All security of messages, authentication, etc., encrypted with this private key will then be lost.
-This is commonly mitigated (such as in recent TLS schemes) by using Forward secrecy capable schemes that generate an ephemeral set of keys during the communication which must also be known for the communication to be compromised.
+This is commonly mitigated (such as in recent TLS schemes) by using forward secrecy capable schemes that generate an ephemeral set of keys during the communication, which must also be known for the communication to be compromised.

 Additionally, with the advent of quantum computing, many asymmetric key algorithms are considered vulnerable to attacks, and new quantum-resistant schemes are being developed to overcome the problem.

 Beyond algorithmic or key-length weaknesses, some studies have noted risks when private key control is delegated to third parties.
-Research on Uruguay’s implementation of Public Key Infrastructure under Law 18.600 found that centralized key custody by Trust Service Providers (TSPs) may weaken the principle of private-key secrecy, increasing exposure to man-in-the-middle attacks and raising concerns about legal non-repudiation.
+Research on Uruguay's implementation of Public Key Infrastructure under Law 18.600 found that centralized key custody by trust service providers may weaken the principle of private-key secrecy, increasing exposure to man-in-the-middle attacks and raising concerns about legal non-repudiation.